2023 Best Liberal Arts General Studies Schools in Minnesota

 The average amount in student loans that liberal arts majors at Normandale Community College take out is $12,620.

-Full Liberal Arts General Studies at Normandale Community College Report
+Read full report on Liberal Arts General Studies at Normandale Community College

-North Hennepin Community College landed the #7 spot in the 2023 rankings for the best liberal arts general studies programs.
-Located in the suburb of Brooklyn Park, North Hennepin Community College is a public school with a moderately-sized student population.
+North Hennepin Community College ranked #7 on this year’s Best Liberal Arts General Studies Schools in Minnesota list.
+Located in the suburb of Brooklyn Park, North Hennepin Community College is a public college with a moderately-sized student population.

 On average, liberal arts graduates from North Hennepin Community College take out $15,625 in student loans while working on their degree.

-Read full report on Liberal Arts General Studies at North Hennepin Community College
+Full Liberal Arts General Studies at North Hennepin Community College Report

-Winona State University came in at #8 in this year’s edition of the Best Liberal Arts General Studies Schools in Minnesota ranking.
-Located in the town of Winona, Winona State is a public college with a medium-sized student population.
+Winona State University ranked #8 on this year’s Best Liberal Arts General Studies Schools in Minnesota list.
+Located in the distant town of Winona, Winona State is a public college with a moderately-sized student population.

 On average, liberal arts graduates from Winona State take out $13,000 in student loans while working on their degree.